Nuclei-Software/nuclei-sdk/README.md

   - **FreeRTOS** applications, which will provide FreeRTOS applications using FreeRTOS RTOS, placed in *application/freertos/* folder.
   - **UCOSII** applications, which will provide UCOSII applications using UCOSII RTOS, placed in *application/ucosii/* folder.
   - **RTThread** applications, which will provide RT-Thread applications using RT-Thread RTOS, placed in *application/rtthread/* folder.
+  - **ThreadX** applications, which will provide ThreadX applications using ThreadX RTOS, placed in *application/threadx/* folder.

 * **SoC**

   This directory contains all the supported SoCs for this Nuclei SDK, the directory name for SoC and its boards should always in lower case.

-  Here we mainly support Nuclei processor cores running on Nuclei FPGA evaluation board(MCU200T/DDR200T), the support package placed in *SoC/evalsoc/*.
+  Here we mainly support Nuclei processor cores running on Nuclei FPGA evaluation boards, the support package placed in *SoC/evalsoc/*.

   In each SoC's include directory, *nuclei_sdk_soc.h* must be provided, and include the soc header file, for example, *SoC/evalsoc/Common/Include/nuclei_sdk_soc.h*.